Inside: Looking for adaptive clothing brands that are easy-to-wear but still make you feel confident and beautiful?

 According to the Return on Disability Research Group, “The disability market constitutes an emerging market the size of China and the European Union with 1.85 billion people and $1.9 trillion in annual disposable income.
 People with disabilities and their friends and family, who act on their emotional connection, together, control over $13 trillion in annual disposable income.”

-I’m hopeful that as brands start seeing the financial impact of the disability market that they will bring adaptive clothing into their main assortment of clothing.
+I’m hopeful that as brands start seeing the financial impact of the disability market they will bring adaptive clothing into their main assortment of clothing.

 So, with that being said, let’s check out the 15 adaptive clothing brands that work with every style!